drivendataorg/competition-winners/UPDATING.md

  3. Add a link to the competition table in the readme

- 4. Complete the update by staging `README.me`, `.gitmodules` and `name-of-competition-repo` then committing the changes to master.
+ 4. Complete the update by staging `README.md`, `.gitmodules` and `name-of-competition-repo` then committing the changes to master.
 The new submodule should now appear on the remote page.

 ## Updating all submodules to latest on their respective `main` branches